coderATP/platformer-game/README.txt

 5. DEVELOPER mode: the y-button is the temporary debug button for touchscreen and key "d" still for keyboard user. go to ./index.html file, line 66, col 42 and remove disabled property to activate debug for touchscreen
 6. While in the air, player can now switch to the other side.
+7. Created the OPTIONS STATE simply to adjust volumes for now.

 TO-DO:
 1. tweak the camera class until a smooth effect will be created.